dmilacic/DeepAuthorshipAttribution/README.md

 # Deep Character-level Convolutional Neural Network for Authorship Attribution

-CNN preprocessing and implementation adapted from [Character level CNN with Keras](https://towardsdatascience.com/character-level-cnn-with-keras-50391c3adf33) by Xu Liang
+CNN preprocessing and implementation adapted from [Character level CNN with Keras](https://towardsdatascience.com/character-level-cnn-with-keras-50391c3adf33) by Xu Liang.

 The models discussed were trained and tested on the Blog Authorship Corpus: